 To apply for the above scholarships, submit a completed online application through the College of Engineering.

-HCDE offers two fellowship opportunities annually to graduate students (Master's and PhD) in the Department.
+HCDE offers two fellowship opportunities annually to graduate students in the Department.

 Neon Blackboard Term Fellowship in Human Centered Design & Engineering

 The Neon Blackboard Term Fellowship in Human Centered Design & Engineering supports students with a demonstrated commitment to diversity, equity, and inclusion.
-A call for applications is distributed annually to HCDE graduate students.
+A call for applications is distributed annually in fall term to HCDE graduate students (master's and PhD).

-UW's GO-MAP offers Graduate Tuition and Supplemental Awards to students nominated by their departments; award amounts vary depending on the nomination, student financial need, and funds available.
+UW GSEE offers Graduate Tuition and Supplemental Awards to students nominated by their departments; award amounts vary depending on the nomination, student financial need, and funds available.
 HCDE is committed to fostering a supportive environment for students, faculty, and staff from underrepresented minoritized (URM) communities.
-The Department will select up to two incoming students to nominate for the GO-MAP Supplemental Award.
-If those students receive the GO-MAP award, they will also automatically receive departmental matching funds to a maximum of $12,500 per Fellowship.
+The Department will select up to two incoming master's students to nominate for the GSEE Supplemental Award.
+If those students receive the GSEE award, they will also automatically receive departmental matching funds to a maximum of $12,500 per Fellowship.
 Decisions are made based on financial need, merit, and a supplemental statement from the student.
-Request to submit nominations open annually in March.
+Request to submit nominations are included in the application to the Master of Science in Human Centered Design & Engineering program.
+Emergency Aid Resources

 - View eligibility and repayment options at the link